Counter Strike: Global Offensive

 – To plant the bomb where it is impossible to reach is disallowed.
 Planting the bomb in a place that you can reach with a boost from a teammate is not part of this rule.

-– Standing on top of teammates is generally allowed, it is only forbidden, when such actions allow the player to peek over a wall, or ceiling that should not be allowed according to map design.
+– Standing on top of teammates is generally allowed, it is only forbidden, when such actions allow the player to peek over, under and/or through a solid object (e.g. wall, box, ceiling) that should not be allowed according to map design.

 – Using flash bugs are strictly forbidden.